 Reaching the Full Market, Not Just Your Retargeting Pool

-Most digital restaurant advertising operates on a remarkably narrow base: people who have already visited your website, searched for your name, or interacted with your social content.
-You are, in effect, spending money to reach people who already know you exist.
+Most digital restaurant advertising operates on a narrow base: people who have already visited your website, searched for your name, or interacted with your social content.
+You're spending money to reach people who already know you exist.

 The Campaign That Works: What the Treasure Valley Data Shows

-A fast-casual group opening their third Treasure Valley location used a combination of 94.9 The River and 100.3 The X, paired with mobile conquesting targeted around the new location.
+A fast-casual group opening their third Treasure Valley location used a combination of 94.9 The River and 100.3 The X, paired with mobile location targeting around the new location.
 The campaign ran for three months and drove 2,400+ tracked store visits at $0.87 per visit.

 The station pairing was intentional: The River's 25–54 audience skews toward established households with dining budgets; The X's younger demo captures the lunch and group dining crowd.
 Running both simultaneously gave the campaign reach across the full decision-making population without requiring two separate media buys or two vendors.

-For restaurant categories, the relationship between daypart and decision timing is more direct than almost any other vertical.
-The tactical guidance from attribution data points consistently in the same direction:
+For restaurant categories, the relationship between time of day and decision timing is more direct than almost any other vertical:

 A radio schedule built around these windows, rather than one optimized purely for cost per spot, consistently outperforms on tracked foot traffic and same-day web visits.